-- staff may be doing work in one hospital that is performed by other health care providers in another setting - differences in technological support - differences in the physical environment (e.g. distance between service recipients, availability of elevators) - differences in support systems such as proximity of equipment or supplies - differences in service recipient needs despite having the same diagnosis (e.g. socioeconomic needs, distance to the facility) - differences in provider mix (e.g. professional to assistant ratio and levels of support staff) - differences in clinical practice
+- differences in physician ordering practices - staff may be doing work in one hospital that is performed by other health care providers in another setting - differences in technological support - differences in the physical environment (e.g. distance between service recipients, availability of elevators) - differences in support systems such as proximity of equipment or supplies - differences in service recipient needs despite having the same diagnosis (e.g. socioeconomic needs, distance to the facility) - differences in provider mix (e.g. professional to assistant ratio and levels of support staff) - differences in clinical practice